ULW FAQs

 • Discuss your interest in attending the ULW with a faculty member in your department and ask them if they would nominate you.
 Your department will decide on which students to nominate to attend the ULW.

-• Once you have confirmation that your department has nominated you, complete the online Student Application Form by March 24, 2023, including: (1) the short essay and; (2) transcripts that are to be uploaded.
+• Once you have confirmation that your department has nominated you, complete the online Student Application Form by March 22, 2024, including (1) the short essay and (2) transcripts that are to be uploaded.

-• Note: Workshop participants are selected by NCAR from a competitive pool of applicants.
+• Note: To be considered for the ULW, we must receive both an application from the student and a nomination from a faculty member.
+Workshop participants are selected by NSF NCAR from a competitive pool of applicants

 WHO IS ELIGIBLE TO PARTICIPATE?